instructure/canvas-lms/doc/api/data_services/md/dynamic/data_service_canvas_learning.md

 **Definition:** The event is emitted anytime a submission is assessed against an outcome.
 The following setup should be enabled in Canvas in order for the event to be triggered:
 1. Administrator has set up learning outcomes at the account/sub-account level
-2. Instructor has added outcome to assignment rubric
+2. Instructor has added outcome to the assignment rubric
-3. Student submitted a rubric based assignment
+3. Student submitted a rubric-based assignment
-4. Instructor graded a rubric based assignment at the outcome level => there is a result associated with assignment outcome
+4. Instructor graded a rubric-based assignment at the outcome level => there is a result associated with the assignment outcome

 **Trigger:** Triggered when a submission is rated against an outcome.